isomerpages/moe-corporationpri/_cca/Clubs & Societies/Xiangqi.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>"Xiangqi is fun!
-We look forward to Tuesdays as we can play friendly matches
+<p>“Xiangqi is fun!
+We look forward to Tuesdays because we can play friendly
-with our friends.
+matches with our friends.
 In fact, Tuesday is my favourite day of every school week.
-The Xiangqi CCA has taught us about patience, critical thinking and strategic planning as we face players of different background.</p>
+Xiangqi CCA has taught us about patience, critical thinking, and strategic planning as we face players from different backgrounds.</p>
+<p>&nbsp;</p>
 <p>The CCA also provides us with opportunities to participate in competitions,
-and we get to build friendship with students from other schools.
+and we get to build friendships with students from other schools.
 What a refreshing experience!
-We will certainly recommend this CCA to our classmates!"</p>
+We will certainly recommend this CCA to our classmates!”</p>
 <p></p>
 <p>Chong Kei Lok and Foo Fang Quan from Endurance 1 and 5 respectively (2024)</p>
 <p></p>
-<p>"During the training sessions, we get to learn many basic techniques about
+<p>“During the training sessions, we get to learn many basic techniques of
 Xiangqi.
 Through the CCA, we have built friendships.
-We appreciated that losing and winning are not the main focus of a game.
-It is the strengthening of friendship that counts.
-We also feel excited as we get to play matches with our subject teachers.
-During CCA, we get to use iPad to play virtual matches and gain experience.
-Come join us!"</p>
+We appreciate that losing and winning are not the main focus of a game.
+It is the strengthening of friendships that counts.</p>
+<p>&nbsp;</p>
+<p>We also feel excited as we get to play matches with our subject teachers.
+During CCA, we get to use iPads to play virtual matches and gain experience.
+Come join us!”</p>
 <p></p>
 <p>An Yi Jun Bena and Sim Zi Hui from Humility 3 and 6 respectively (2024)</p>
 </td>